djha-skin/nrdl/README.md

 use it as a signal of structure.
 The presence of whitespace is used to separate keys and values, but indentation doesn't mean anything.
-For backwards compatibility with JSON, the colon `:` and comma `,` are considered whitespace characters outside of strings. braces and brackets are still used to delimit arrays and objects.
+For backwards compatibility with JSON, the colon `:` and comma `,` are considered whitespace characters outside of strings.
+Braces and brackets are still used to delimit arrays and objects.
 Objects must have an even-numbered number of values in it, with every other value being keys and their complements being values.
 Keys can be any type.